afterschoolstudio/Dinghy/Dinghy.Docs/dev/bootstrapper.md

 - add in console application that runs the ClangSharpPInvokeGenerator global against sokol wtih rsp
 - maybe this is added in as nuget instead of a global tool?
 - these bindings get spit out to an out directory and copied
+* bootstrapper could also use zig to build deps?
+	* zig
+	* fips
+	* fibs (maybe use this for everything?)

+need to build DLLs first
+then generate bindings against those DLLs then export those generated DLLs + bindings into Dinghy.Core

 generate bindings by running the global ClangSharpPinvokeGenerator tool against these rsp files: